 Gradually, he began taking on more of the responsibilities for singing.
 Vallee was not typical of the singers of the day.
 Without microphones, a singer had to have a powerful voice.
 Even the megaphones that singers used couldn’t really propel a weak voice to the back of many halls.

 But microphone technology was advancing rapidly between 1916 and 1926.
-It offered hope for crooners like Vallee, who had a soft, sweet tenor voice that the girls loved, and he was soon on his way to becoming one of the first full-fledged superstars in the country.
+It offered hope for crooners like Vallee, who had a soft, sweet tenor voice that the girls loved.
+Soon he was on his way to becoming one of the first full-fledged superstars in the country.
 Women swooned when he would show his face in public and a crowd followed him everywhere.
 Watching his popularity, jokers said his effect on women made him a national menace.

 He signed a recording contract in 1928, and would be in demand for the next 50 years.
 His appeal grew exponentially as he mastered every medium.
 Radio, television, recording and movies, where he launched his career with the Vagabond Lover in 1929.
 The theme from that film would be his signature song throughout his career.
 (Watch him sing it here.)